rajkumardubey/SWF-HelloWorld/README.md

 ## About the Workflow

-This workflow will have 2 activities :
+This workflow will have 3 activities :

     1. get the name
     2. get the greeting
     3. say the greeting

+These activities run synchronously.

 ## prerequisites